FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

      ![53](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/1e3b8103-4f13-4418-8744-4f4489543813)

-4. **Verify Telemetry**:
+4. **Verify Telemetry**

     - Go to the Wazuh dashboard and search for "mimikatz" to see if any events are logged.
     - Note: You might not see any events because Sysmon events may not trigger alerts or rules in Wazuh by default.

 ## Configure Wazuh to Log Everything
   1. In the Wazuh manager CLI, create a backup of the `ossec.conf` file located in `/var/ossec/etc/ossec.conf` and save it in your home directory as `ossec-backup.conf`.